-Instead of speaking about items like initiative, collaborative efforts, or removing inefficiencies, I want to discuss giving your psyche an oh-so-valuable break from the stresses and extended focus of work.
+Instead of speaking about items like initiative, collaborative efforts, or removing inefficiencies, I want to discuss giving your psyche an oh-so-valuable break from work to alleviate your stresses.

-First, let’s start out by differentiating creative outlets from material satisfactions.
+First, let’s start by differentiating creative outlets from material satisfactions.

 For example, in the city I come from, many of my childhood friends work in factories.
 They make a comfortable income and are routinely offered overtime.

-Most, if not all of my friends who work in those factories have five, and sometimes six-figures invested into toys.
-Drag cars, lifted trucks, supercharged, high performance dune buggies, power boats, etc.
+Most, if not all of my friends who work in those factories have five, and sometimes six-figures invested in toys.
+Drag cars, lifted trucks, supercharged, high-performance dune buggies, powerboats, etc.

 Now I’m not saying that motor-sports or vehicles are bad.
 I’m not saying we shouldn’t work hard to achieve things we love, but it is important to recognize the creative outlets I’m talking about.

 Things like photography, painting, building the kids a backyard fort with recycled materials, learning to dance, etc. We’ll talk more about this in a bit.

 Many are aware of Google’s famous 80-20 rule.